helix-editor/helix/README.md

 Please note: there is no icon for Helix yet, so the system default will be used.

-## MacOS
+## macOS

-Helix can be installed on MacOS through homebrew:
+Helix can be installed on macOS through homebrew:

 ```
 brew install helix